 NJASCU is a leading voice for public higher education in New Jersey.

 Acting as an advocate in the state capital, the Association analyzes and monitors public policy issues and legislation affecting its member institutions.
-In cooperation with trustees, students, faculty and campus administrators, ASCU plays an active role in developing and proposing state higher education policy to better serve New Jersey's citizens.
+In cooperation with trustees, students, faculty and campus administrators, NJASCU plays an active role in developing and proposing state higher education policy to better serve New Jersey's citizens.

 The Association has been a leader in achieving landmark legislation, in 1986 and 1994, which transferred important fiscal and administrative authority to the campuses from state government, emphasizing trustee governance and direct public accountability.
 The state colleges and universities are among the most autonomous public institutions nationally.